MartinBarker/martinbarker.me/README.md

 5. Create an ECS service for the newly created ECS cluster
 - Set name = "DevPortfolioClusterService"
 - Select the task we created in previous step

+6. Create GH actions workflow yml
+7. Update the `env:` vars in the workflow.yml to contain the real values.
+8. Update the github repo secrets to include `` and ``.